LeoAnd00/Masters_Thesis/code/README.md

 Contains all code used in this project, including preprocessing, visualization, machine learning models and more.

 ## Structur
-- **data_preprocessing:** Contains all preprocessing code of scRNA-seq data.
+- **data_preprocessing:** Contains preprocessing code and visualization of scRNA-seq data.
 All processed data is stored in the *data/processed/* folder.
     - **automated_preprocess:** Code one can run in cmd that automatically preprocess the bone marrow, PBMC, pancreas, kidney and merged datasets.
     - **immune_cells:** Code for preprocessing data related to immune cells.
         - **bone_marrow_human:** Preprocessing code for scRNA-seq data of the bone marrow dataset.